My sane approach to test fixtures in Rails

 Get my weekly newsletter

-A weekly newsletter on Turbo Native, Hotwire, and Ruby on Rails.
+A weekly-ish newsletter on building Hotwire Native apps powered by Ruby on Rails.
 Subscribe for exclusive content and first access to upcoming products.

 #3: Extract helpers for common customizations